Ca853-V1/Course-Hive/README.md

 # Course Selling Website

 ## Objective
-This project is a full-stack course selling platform where users can browse, purchase, and access courses, while admins can manage the course catalog.
+This project is a full-stack course selling platform where users can browse and purchase courses, while admins can manage the course catalog.
 It is built using the **MERN (MongoDB, Express, React.js, Node.js) stack**.

 ## Tech Stack
 - **Frontend:** React.js